 Esben and Jeppe have found that variations to be tested (in an A/B test) have the tendency to increase during implementation, so they recommend limiting to a maximum of three variations to avoid taking too long to get results.
 Consider not doing automated regression tests since these are short, temporary code changes (but do test manually to make sure the experiment will work).

 This is where the initial goals come into play.
 The eBay team measures the expected revenue and the NPS (customer satisfaction ).
 Sometimes you won’t get valid results, which means a re-test may be necessary.

-The clearest are in the numbers – if the revenue increased for a particular variation, then we know that should be a priority in implementing.
+The clearest indicators are in the numbers – if the revenue increased for a particular variation, then we know that should be a priority in implementing.
 If the original variation was good, then the test validated that you had already made the right decision in the original implementation.
-If there is no conclusion, then either users didn’t about that change or the experiment was measured the wrong way.
+If there is no conclusion, then either users didn’t care about that change or the experiment was measured the wrong way.